Billy Ocasio

-Prior to his appointment, Ocasio served as the 26th Ward alderman in the Chicago City Council.

 Early life

 Ocasio is a lifelong resident of Humboldt Park where he attended Von Humboldt Elementary School and Roberto Clemente Community Academy.

 Aldermanic career

 Ocasio was appointed alderman in 1993 by Mayor Richard M. Daley to fill the unexpired term of Luis Gutierrez, who was elected congressman.

-As alderman, Ocasio fought for the construction of the new Ames School; helped bring a YMCA to the 26th ward; and worked for the construction of the Humboldt Park Public Library.
-Ocasio also led a $16 million rehab for Humboldt Park which included renovating the boat house and lagoon.
+Ocasio officially took office on January 12, 1993.
+Throughout his career as alderman, Ocasio fought for the allocation of resources for the community to thrive in the 26th Ward.
+This included construction of the two monuments to the Puerto Rican flags that launched the creation of a Puerto Rican restaurant and entertainment district, the first of its kind in the country.
+It also included the first new school in the ward, with the building of the new Ames School; the development of the McCormick Tribune YMCA; and worked for the allocation of the first library branch in Humboldt Park, and was able to construct the Humboldt Park Public Library.
+Ocasio also led a $16 million rehab for Humboldt Park which included renovating and modernizing the boat house, the lagoon, and inland beach.
+Amongst these accomplishments he also championed the creation of more affordable housing and first time home ownership that in any other ward in the city.
+Leading the creation of what would eventually become the city wide Chicago Community Land Trust.
+He worked with the City to create city wide policy like the 10% set aside for all new construction ensuring that housing options were diverse and available to all income households.
 Ocasio was Chairman of the Human Relations Committee.
 Additionally, he served on five other committees: Budget and Government Operations; Education; Energy, Environmental Protection, and Public Utilities; Finance; and Housing and Real Estate.

-Cook County Commissioner and 26th Ward Committeeman Roberto Maldonado was tapped to replace Ocasio in the Chicago City Council in 2009.
+Ocasio resigned from the Chicago City Council effective May 13, 2009.
+Daley appointed Cook County Commissioner and 26th Ward Committeeman Roberto Maldonado to succeed him.